 Why is it

-- Helps to make the healthy choice the easy choice for people accessing the venue
+- Creating a healthy food service makes the healthy choice the easy choice

 - Normalises healthy eating